begirlz/CodeQuiz/README.md

 ## Mock-Up

-The following animation demonstrates the application functionality:
+The following picture shows the application interface:

 ![A user clicks through an interactive coding quiz, then enters initials to save the high score before resetting and starting over.](./assets/img/demo.jpg)